noidexe/Enjin-Coin-Documentation/docs/trusted_platform.md

 totalSupply | Total Supply for the item initialReserve | Initial Reserve for the item.
 You will need ENJ approved for this reserve. supplyModel | Supply Model for the item.
 FIXED, SETTABLE, INFINITE, COLLAPSING, ANNUAL_VALUE, ANNUAL_PERCENTAGE. meltValue | ENJ value of the item.
 Need to multiply value by 10^18 to include 18 decimals.
-There is a minimum melt value requried by new items which is calculated from the inital reserve.
+There is a minimum melt value required by new items which is calculated from the inital reserve.
 You can use this TP endpoint to discover the minimum amount for any given reserve: `/api/v1/ethereum/get-min-melt-value/{iniitalReserve}` e.g. [https://kovan.cloud.enjin.io/api/v1/ethereum/get-min-melt-value/1000000](https://kovan.cloud.enjin.io/api/v1/ethereum/get-min-melt-value/1000000) meltFeeRatio | Percentage of melt value returned to the creator (up to a maximum of 50%), up to 2 decimals.
 Need to multiply the percentage by 100.
 Transferable | Transfer Type.
 PERMANENT, TEMPORARY, BOUND. transferFeeSettings - type | Transfer Fee Type.
 NONE, PER_TRANSFER, PER_CRYPTO_ITEM, RATIO_CUT, RATIO_EXTRA, TYPE_COUNT.